Sathwik-007/Student-Database-Management-System/README.md

     - Student interface has student login, register and change password options.

-    - If a student is not registered yet, then he may register himself by clicking on the register button.
+    - If a student is not registered yet, then he may register by clicking on the register button.

     - Student can change his password by clicking on the Change password button.